jenskutilek/fakelab/README.md

     fl.Close()
 ```

 As you see, you can use the objects just as you would inside FontLab.

-You just
-can not open a font from an existing VFB, which would be much easier.
-But the
+You can open a font from an existing VFB if you have the `vfb` extra installed.
-VFB file format is not public.

-Instead, you have to construct a test font using the
+If not, you have to construct a test font using the
 [FL Python API](http://www.e-font.de/flpydoc/).

 Invoke the test script in a Terminal window while your virtual environment is